 The current filter building is a one room, precast concrete structure that houses the recirculation pump and the pool chemical analyzers and feeders.
+The actual pool filters and pumps are located outdoors.

 4.12 - Structural

 The filter building is a precast concrete building.
 The building contains some louvers and a 6'-0" door.
 Condition of the building is fair, but is showing some aging due to a chlorine environment and moist environment.